 Setting up and maintaining a Register of Registrable Controllers (RORC)

-Q When must a company or LLP start keeping a Register of Registrable Controllers (RORC)?
+Q When must a company, foreign company or LLP start keeping a Register of Registrable Controllers (RORC)?

 A: VCCs are required to keep and maintain a register of beneficial owners.
 More information can be found in the notice issued by MAS to VCCs here.